TrinaNix4/CS1400_Python_Programs/Readme.md

 - What are some advantages of using a linked list?

 * Very easy to add information to the list by just changing the pointers - set the pointer of the new Node to the following location, and set the pointer of the previous node to the new node.
 Also easy to remove nodes.
 Has a dynamic size.
 Small pieces throughout memory.

+# Trees

+- What is a tree structure?

+* Have a root node, and the root node might have links to several different places.
+It’s a hierarchical structure with a root, nodes, and children.
+For example, in a windows computer when you look at your stored files.
+C: drive opens up to all the folders within that drive, then the folders allow access to more folders within those.

+- What is a binary tree?

+* Every parent only has a maximum of 2 children.
+To search for a value, start at root, if value is bigger, go to the right.
+If it’s smaller, go to the left.
+Keep repeating this until you find the value.
+This is more efficient compared to a linked list where you just start at the beginning of the list and go through every value.

+  - Assume that the following values are to be added to a binary tree.
+What would the tree look like?

+  * Click on the image to select it, then click “Edit” to change the text in the image.
+Data: 67, 10, 34, 8, 11, 44, 74, 94, 99, 70, 68